ManimCommunity/manim/docs/source/installation.rst

 installed via `pip <https://pypi.org/project/manim/>`__ or `conda <https://anaconda.org/conda-forge/manim/>`__.
 However, in order for Manim to work properly, some additional system dependencies need to be installed first.
-The following pages have operating system specific instructions for you to follow.

 Manim requires Python version ``3.9`` or above to run.